TS SBTET Diploma results March/April 2018 released for C14 and ER91 2nd year

 TS SBTET Results 2018: The Telangana State board of technical education and training telangana has announced results for the March/April 2018 regular and supply examinations.
-Students who appeared for the TS SBTET polytechnic C16 and ER91 2018 can check result on official website http://www.sbtet.telangana.gov.in and other sites like http://www.manabadi.co.in and http://www.schools9.com
+Students who appeared for the TS SBTET polytechnic C16 and ER91 2018 can check result on official website http://www.sbtet.telangana.gov.in and other sites like http://www.manabadi.co.in and http://www.schools9.com.
+The revised results of TS SBTET C14 1st year 3rd, 4th, 5th, 6th and 7th semester March 2018 and ER91 2nd year are also available now.

 TS SBTET Results: Steps to download your results: